-- 0.1 RHS Chelsea Plant of The Year 2016 – The Selection Process
+- 1 RHS Chelsea Flower Show Plant of the Year 2016

 The RHS Chelsea Flower Show Plant Of The Year Award was first presented in 2010 to promote the continuing work of breeders and nurseries in producing improved new plants.
 The RHS Chelsea Flower Show Plant Of The Year Award celebrates and recognises the exciting and diverse range of new plants which are launched at the Royal Horticultural Society’s Chelsea Flower Show each year.